lennartbrandin/profiling-report/main.typ

 - Spellchecking
 - Grammar checking

+= State of the art
+The concept of profiling, i.e the idea of measuring code performance for finding @PHot:pl has been well established since decades.
+Many of the current papers concern themselves discuss the usage of profiling (especially focussing @PMU:pl) in higher abstractions, such as @VM:pl or other cloud deployments.
+Given the growing importance of GPU computing profiling GPU performance is also focused.

+The paper @hu_towards_2025 proposes to integrate dynamic @PPredict into the code writing process, as opposed to measuring existing code and predicting runtime per input growth.

+This report (and presentation) aims to convey the idea and usage of profilers in simple context in order to provide the other students with a founding knowledge with these tools.

 = Preliminaries
 This sections contains definitions and background information that will be used in the report.
 == Profiling